ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 ### Object Transfers {#obj_transfers}

-For the purposes of these requirements, the following terms are used:
+For the purposes of requirements related to transfers, the following specific terms are used:

-- Sponsoring Client: The client that currently has sponsorship of the object.
 - Gaining Client: The client seeking to gain sponsorship of the object.
 - Initiating Client: The client that starts the transfer request.